History of massively multiplayer online games: Early commercial development

-The first graphical MMORPG was Neverwinter Nights by designer Don Daglow and programmer Cathryn Mataga (not to be confused with Neverwinter Nights by BioWare).
+The first graphical MMORPG (initially referred to as a Multi-user Dungeon (MUD)) was Neverwinter Nights by designer Don Daglow and programmer Cathryn Mataga (not to be confused with Neverwinter Nights by BioWare).
 "Neverwinter Nights" went live on AOL for PC owners in 1991 and ran through 1997.
 This project was personally championed and green-lighted by AOL President Steve Case.
 Both Club Caribe and Neverwinter Nights cost $6.00 per hour to play.

 During the early-1990s, commercial use of the internet was limited by NSFNET acceptable use policies.
 Consequently, early online games like Legends of Future Past, Neverwinter Nights, Gemstone III, Dragon's Gate, and Federation relied heavily on proprietary services such as CompuServe, America Online, and GEnie for distribution.

 Air Warrior was an early multiplayer game as players could battle each other flying virtual fighter planes.
 The game was first introduced in 1986 and ran on the GEnie network.
 In 1993 the game was revised to run over the internet.

 Magazine ad for The Shadow of Yserbius which required a monthly subscription to The Sierra Network.

 Following Neverwinter Nights was The Shadow of Yserbius, an MMORPG on The Sierra Network (TSN), which ran from 1992 through 1996.
 The game was produced by Joe Ybarra.
 The Shadow of Yserbius was an hourly service, although it also offered unlimited service for $119.99 per month, until AT&T acquired TSN and rendered it strictly an hourly service.
 The name was then changed from TSN to the ImagiNation Network.